VishnuDeshmukh21/21BD1A6762/Top Products HTTP Microservice/README.md

 ### How to Run

 1. Ensure you have Python installed on your system.
-2. Install the required dependencies using `pip install -r requirements.txt`.
-3. Run the microservice using the command `python Top Products.py`.
+2. Run the microservice using the command `python Top Products.py`.

 ### Usage